 A Lama temple in Maymyo

-Lamaism is a form of Buddhism that is practiced in Tibet.
+Lamaism is a school of Buddhism that is practiced in Tibet.
 It has influenced several neighbouring countries, too.
-Its followers live in Nepal, Bhutan, Sikkim und Ladakh as well as in Mongolia und related societies.
+Its followers live in Nepal, Bhutan, Sikkim and Ladakh as well as in Mongolia and related societies.

-Since I moved to Maymyo (Pyin Oo Lwin) a year ago, I have been fascinated by the religious diversity in this rather small town: Hindus, Muslims, Christians of all shades have built their houses of prayer here.
+Since I moved to Maymyo (Pyin Oo Lwin) more than two years ago, I have been fascinated by the religious diversity in this rather small town: Hindus, Muslims, Christians of all shades have built their houses of prayer here.
 Not to forget the animists.
-After all, Pyin Ool Lwin ist the home of the famous Nat Ko Myo Shin.
+After all, Pyin Ool Lwin is the home of the famous Nat Ko Myo Shin.
 The Lord of the nine cities.
 I cannot imagine that there is such diversity anywhere else in Myanmar.

 But even here there are always new surprises.
 During one of my excursions in the vicinity I came across the Gumba Temple.
 Designated as a Buddhist temple on Google Maps.
 I was expecting a Chinese temple or a Burmese monastery.
 And what did I find?
 A Tibetan temple!
 A Mahayana Buddhist place of worship, in which the Tibetan version of Mahayana is cultivated.
 Tibetans in Myanmar?
 Well, this country certainly has a colorful mix of people, so nothing surprises you so easily.
 But it is not Tibetans who run this temple.
 It is run by Tamang people.
 They come from Nepal, where they now make up around 6% of the population (around 1.5 million).
 They are one of the largest groups of highland peoples in the country.